unarix/uProx/README.md

  open proxylist.json and add to the file all the proxies you want to test.
 Then run with the **dotnet run** command.
  For each proxy it will respond with the html of the target url; otherwise, the operation error returns.

- ## Increase / test analitycs
+ ### Increase / test analitycs
- uProx can used to the same time increases the requests of a certain site and test if the analitycs are correctly configurated
+ uProx can used to the same time increases the requests of a certain site and test if the analytics are correctly configured.

+ ### Important
+ This can not be used to increase the visits in google analytics.
+The returned code its not interpreted or excecuted by the browser; only for testing purposes.